Lionheartv's small shop of trinkets and oddities

 There was a day during which a man awoke to a sheaf of seven arrows perched on the side of his bed.

 Seven days after the apparition of the pouch, there was still no bow for me to comment on.
 The afternoon gloomed with the lurking heat of approaching thunder.
 Once more, the gift and the man brushed into the woodland which housed the creek.
 He rid himself of clothes, and soon all hassle pertaining to the deific dissolved as his body donned the ripples ruminating at his entrance.
 The quiver lay untouched atop the mossy shore.
-Waterbugs skittered by him mid his scrubs; lillies roused from their sleep.
+Waterbugs skittered by mid his scrubs.
+Lillies roused from their sleep.

 All souls felt, for a moment coalescent, the urgent incarnation of an invading presence: there was singing - the reflection of a glassy moon on translucent fabric, like the moon had suddenly become a being, and that being was wading her feet through the summer greenery of the stream.